-surgery, endovenous thermal ablation (Laser, Radiofrequency, Steam), endovenous non thermal ablation (glue, foam-assisted non-termal ablation), scleroterapy (described in an entirely dedicated section of this document).
+surgery, endovenous thermal ablation (Laser, Radiofrequency, Steam), endovenous non thermal ablation (glue, foam-assisted non-thermal ablation), sclerotherapy (described in an entirely dedicated section of this document).
 Two main strategies can be applied: ablation of the diseased vein or restoration of a normal flow by closure of selective diseased vein segments.
-Evidence-based facts on the topic are reported below, with insights available at www.vwinfoundation.com/fake-news-free/procedures
+Evidence-based facts on the topic are reported below, with insights available at www.vwinfoundation.com/fake-news-free-project/